David Benfer, Dr EN Marks Sustainability Award winner 2011

 David's student project was an important contribution

-to the SERF knowledge base and the ISR is pleased to
+to the SERF knowledge base and the IFE is pleased to

 present the 2011 Dr E. N. Marks Sustainability award